- Home

 4. Youth worker

-As a youth worker, you could support, motivate, and encourage young people aged 11-25 years old that are going through particularly difficult situations such as bullying, discrimination, involvement in crime, and/or family issues.
+As a youth worker, you could support, motivate, and encourage young people aged 11-25 years old who are going through difficult situations such as bullying, discrimination, involvement in crime, and/or family issues.
 Your overall aim would be to help them make positive life choices and find their place in society.

 The most direct route to becoming a youth worker (if you don’t have any previous skills or experience) is to complete a youth work degree recognised by the National Youth Agency (NYA).